 When patients hesitate,

 You've recommended the reconstruction.
 The MRI shows the tear.
-But the patient is staring at a grayscale blob and hearing 'complete ACL disruption with anterolateral ligament involvement,' and what they're feeling is uncertainty.
-Every week they spend shopping for second opinions is a week the joint destabilizes.
-Visual reports turn a hesitation into a consent.
+But the patient is staring at a grayscale image and hearing 'complete ACL disruption with anterolateral ligament involvement,' and what they're feeling is uncertainty.
+Visual reports give the consent conversation a clearer visual reference.

 Twenty minutes of your consult gone explaining grayscale.